robinboncoeur/ArtAndAGI/docs/Charlotte/B2Scene09r.md

 No messages.

-Even on a Sunday, I’d managed to convince myself Wardrobe needed me.
+Even though it was a Sunday, I’d managed to convince myself Wardrobe needed me.
 I'd stayed there later than I needed to, tidying things that were already tidy.

 I could feel my mouth thinning as I drove.
 The car engines and truck horns seemed louder this evening.
 Even the crossing beepers at the lights had more to say than I wanted to hear.

 My jaw tightened.

-*Don't obsess, Celeste.*
+Don't obsess, Celeste.

 I pulled in at a drive-through bottle-o.
 Harsh fluorescent lights were not going to stop me choosing "Cat Among The Pigeons".
 I checked the year and nodded.

-The sun had set when I pulled into my little parking space, glad the visitors next door hadn't pinched it.
+The sun had set when I pulled into my little parking space, grateful the visitors to the next door neighbours hadn't pinched it.
 Jasmine from the vine on the fence sweetened a weekend-weary evening.

 I checked my phone again.